nickdrummond/star-wars-ontology/readme.md

 * is "on" really helping?
 It's just a nice bit of syntactic sugar

 * Can we have ABY/BBY instead of int as custom datatype?

+* Changes to base cannot be saved if other ontologies loaded - https://github.com/protegeproject/protege/pull/1025